SuperDARN/DDWG/FAQ.md

 1. The radar was not operating at that time
 1. The radar data was blocked for that date
 1. The radar data failed one of the basic checks
-1. The radar data exists somewhere, but hasn't been uploaded yet
+1. The radar data exists somewhere, but hasn't been uploaded yet - this may be due to slow internet transfers, files being transferred by boat from Antarctica, recent files that are working their way through the data management pipeline, or some other circumstance.

 In order to narrow down which one of these reasons is true, you can search the 'blocklist' and the 'failed' list for the files.
-If the files are not blocked, or didn't fail a check, then please raise this as an issue on the DDWG github [issue](https://github.com/SuperDARN/DDWG/issues) page, or send mail to the DDWG mailing list <darn-ddwg@isee.nagoya-u.ac.jp>.
+If the files are not blocked, or didn't fail a check, then please raise this as an issue on the DDWG github [issue](https://github.com/SuperDARN/DDWG/issues) page, and/or send mail to the DDWG mailing list <darn-ddwg@isee.nagoya-u.ac.jp>.

 ## How much data does SuperDARN have?
-Currently (202005) there is about 42 TB of RAWACF data and 2.2 TB of DAT data.
+Currently (202011) there is about 42 TB of RAWACF data and 2.2 TB of DAT data in the main distribution.
+This information is gathered from the output of the linux command `du` on `cedar.computecanada.ca`.

 SuperDARN began producing data on September 14 1993 from three radars.
 Today, the network has ~36 radars.
 Data is nominally produced continuously, 24/7/365.